 - Ability to effectively work with Microsoft Office products such as Word, Excel, and Outlook

-- Undergraduate Degree in social work, behavioral health, psychology, disability studies, rehabilitation, or other related field
+- Education: Undergraduate Degree (i.e. 4-year degree from an accredited college or university), preferably in social work, behavioral health, psychology, disability studies, rehabilitation, or other related field

-- Two years of relevant experience, such as paid or volunteer experience with people living with disabilities, case management, etc.
+- Experience: two years of experience in a paid or volunteer capacity, relevant to this position, such as working with people living with disabilities, or case management, etc.

 - Professional experience providing excellent customer service